nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

     </div>
 </div>
 <div class="caption">
-    HiWonder LanderPi autonomously detecting and picking a ripe strawberry using YOLOv11 and depth-based inverse kinematics.
+    A screenshot of HiWonder's LanderPi autonomously detecting and picking a `ripe` strawberry using YOLOv11 and depth-based inverse kinematics.
 </div>

 ---